YbwElysia/YbwElysia.github.io/_pages/about.md

 I had the privilege of working under the guidance of [Lecturer Sui Xiaodan](http://www.ischool.sdnu.edu.cn/info/1323/7000.htm) in my third year.

-I am now very fortunate to be advised by [Prof. Yiran Shen](https://faculty.sdu.edu.cn/shenyiran/zh_CN/index.htm) and am currently affiliated with the IGIP Laboratory at the School of Software, Shandong University.
+I am now very fortunate to be advised by [Prof. Yiran Shen](https://faculty.sdu.edu.cn/shenyiran/zh_CN/index.htm) and am currently affiliated with the[ IGIP Lab](https://igiplab.com/) at the School of Software, Shandong University.

 If you are instrested in **SDNU-ACM Lab**, welcome to visit this link：[SDNU-ACM Lab](http://152.136.175.166/)